Personal Health Savings Account

 A Health Savings Account (HSA) works in conjunction with a high-deductible health insurance plan to cover qualified health care expenses until your deductible is used up.
-And it brings sizeable tax savings.
-In combination with the low premiums often associated with high-deductible health insurance plans, this account can also help you save for retirement by cutting down on health care expenses along the way.
+In combination with the low premiums often associated with high-deductible health insurance plans, this account may also help you save for retirement by cutting down on health care expenses along the way.

 In order to be considered eligible for an HSA, the following standards must be met:

 - You must be covered under a High Deductible Health Plan (HDHP).